Palace

 The Heritage of Linlithgow

-A new publication about the history and architecture of Linlithgow, is now available for £15. <More>
+This recent updated publication about the history and architecture of Linlithgow, is available locally and online for £15. <More>

 The Changing Face of Linlithgow

 Written by the late Laurie Alexander and edited by Ron Smith .
-Available at local outlets and online for £15. <More>.
+Available locally and online for £15. <More>.

 Linlithgow Civic Trust aims to encourage the conservation of the town’s historic buildings and environment, and tries to ensure that new development is of good design, appropriate to the town’s character.
 We organise relevant visits and lectures and produce publications and merchandise that help to promote Linlithgow.